 It even made it into the highlights of the show in California Apparel News.And there ya go.

 The dress went on to several fashion competitions in Los Angeles.
 And when I finally got it back, I dry cleaned it and wore it to my pre-wedding dinner. 🙂

-Anyways, my point is…you can find inspiration ANYWHERE.
+Anyways, my point is…you can find fashion design inspiration ANYWHERE.

-I find a lot of inspiration in movies, tv, and video games that I play.
+I find a lot of fashion design inspiration in movies, tv, and video games that I play.
 And when I really need inspo, I find a lot of inspiration in my garden and nature.

 Of course, I tend to design towards the avant-garde looks that are really over the top and crazy.
 So it’s been a challenge to really dial that back in my patterns and make designs that are more broad and commercial.
 That’s why I love Halloween, I don’t have to dial that back. 😉If you can't find what you want, design it!
 Click To Tweet

 Pick out 1-2 elements that you really like.

 Whether it’s current trends, something you saw on the Red Carpet or Oscars, just pick 1-2.